discoverygarden/islandora_spreadsheet_ingest/README.md

 "Process" task page.
 Most users should submit as "Deferred", which submits the request to be processed in by a daemon process.
 "Immediate" runs as a batch directly in the browser.
-"Manual" is intended more for developer use (or those with CLI access), to run the requests by other means.
+"Manual" is intended more for developer use (or those with CLI access), to run the requests by other means (it is not necessary to explicitly submit the request for processing in "Manual" mode; it is the default state when a request is added to the system).

 ### Building migration templates